itf/6s092/courses/IAP19/PS/PS20/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_npoints = 2
 csq_prompt = "Wumpus has infiltrated the sanctuary of his nemesis Kason Ju.
 This complex can be described as an undirected graph on $n$ vertices numbered from $0$ to $n-1$.
 Wumpus needs to connect his doomsday device, which he has planted in room $0$, by wire to $k$ different rooms (which can include room $0$).\n\nBecause of the exorbitant cost of wire which he bought from LaVerde's, he would like to use as little as possible.
 Running a wire between adjacent rooms uses 1 unit, and distinct connections cannot share wires on the same edge.
-In the above graph, one solution is shown for $k=4$.\n\nWrite an algorithm to find a list of $k$ rooms that satisfies the above condition.
-(In the same example, either $[0, 1, 2, 3]$ or $[0, 1, 2, 4]$ in any order would be correct.)\n\n" csq_name = "bfs_code1"
+In the above graph, one solution is shown for $k=4$.
+Notice that there are two wires running between vertices $0$ and $1$, one of which is part of the wire running from $0$ to $3$. \n\nWrite an algorithm to find a list of $k$ rooms that satisfies the above condition.
+(In the same example, either $[0, 1, 2, 3]$ or $[0, 1, 2, 4]$ in any order would be correct.)\n\n"

 ## Define solution that will be printed to student.
 csq_soln = '''def closestK(n, k, graph):